wnguyen/testing/README.md

 ## OPTIONS

-* `-a` all
+* `-a`:
+    All mode.
 Solve all of the world's problems, not just hunger.

-* `-s` silent
+* `-s`:
+    Silent mode.
 Don't make a big fuss about it.

-* `-d` dumb
+* `-d`:
+    Dumb mode.
 Help the rich and poor equally.

-* `-f` fresh
+* `-f`:
+    Fresh mode.
 Only help those that haven't been helped before.

 ## HISTORY